Native Fish Society River Steward Program: Dedicated Volunteers, Incredible Achievements

 The NFS River Steward program is the only grassroots fish conservation effort in the Pacific Northwest, working watershed-by-watershed.

 We are always looking to expand our River Steward Program.
-Currently, we are seeking River Stewards in SW Oregon and SW Washington.
-River Stewards adopt a watershed and fight for its native fish by
+Currently, we are seeking River Stewards in N. California, SW Oregon and SW Washington.
+River Stewards adopt a watershed and fight for its native fish by:

 - understanding the habitat, life history and biological characteristics of native species;